Documentation Index

 Return 200 first, process after.
 Yativo waits up to 30 seconds for a response.
 Enqueue the event to a job queue (BullMQ, Celery, SQS) before returning — don’t block on database writes or downstream calls.

 Deduplicate with event.id.
-The same event can be delivered more than once.
+Yativo deduplicates deliveries server-side so the same upstream event is not queued twice, but network-level retries can still cause your endpoint to receive the same delivery more than once.
 Store processed event IDs in a database table with a unique constraint and skip duplicates.

 Do not return 200 speculatively.
 Only acknowledge when you have successfully enqueued the event.
 If your queue is unavailable, return 500 to trigger a retry.